toolleeo/cli-apps/README.md

 ## <a name="graphics"></a>Graphics

+Applications to process images, colors and ASCII art.

 * [Aewan](http://aewan.sourceforge.net/) - Aewan is a multi-layered ASCII graphics/animation editor.
 It produces stand-alone cat-able ASCII art files and an easy-to-parse format for integration into terminal applications.
 * [Artem](https://github.com/FineFindus/artem) - Convert images from multiple formats (jpg, png, webp, etc.) to ASCII art, written in Rust.
 * [ArTTY](https://github.com/mjwhitta/artty) - Pixel art with optional system info, similar to neofetch.